Miya Ando: Central themes and career

 In her conceptually-driven paintings, drawings, and sculptures, Ando often uses imagery evoking ephemeral natural phenomena such as clouds, the seasons, tides, rain, or moonlight, to articulate fundamental realities of existence.
 The artist has noted, "nature is the great equaliser.
 We all know what rain is.
 We all know the feeling of experiencing vastness.
 I like the idea of making something that is a barometer of our physical environment."
 She is known for using steel, or sheets of burnished and chemically treated aluminum as substrates for her distinctively experiential paintings of hypothetical horizons.
 Ando says of her use of materials, “I have a deep appreciation for the dynamic properties of metal and its ability to reflect light.
 Metal simultaneously conveys strength and permanence and yet in the same instant can appear delicate, fragile, luminous, soft, ethereal.
 The medium becomes both a contradiction and juxtaposition for expressing notions of evanescence, including ideas such as the transitory and ephemeral nature of all things, quietude and the underlying impermanence of everything.”

-Ando's work has been featured in solo exhibitions at institutions including The Asia Society Texas, Houston, The Noguchi Museum, Long Island City, New York, SCAD Museum of Art (Savannah College of Art and Design), Georgia; The Nassau County Museum of Art, Roslyn, New York; and the American University Museum, Washington DC.
-Artworks by Ando have also been featured in group exhibitions at institutions including: the Los Angeles County Museum of Art (LACMA); The Detroit Institute of Arts; Crystal Bridges Museum of American Art, Bentonville, Arkansas; Haus Der Kunst, Munich, Germany; The Bronx Museum of Arts, New York; and the Queens Museum, Corona, New York.
-Ando's work is included in the collections of LACMA, and the Detroit Institute of Arts, MI, as well as in numerous other public and private collections.
-In 2014 Ando was invited to lecture at New York's Metropolitan Museum of Art.
-In 2018 Ando exhibited her glass cloud sculptures in a solo exhibition at the Noguchi Museum in New York City and at the Katzen Arts Center at the American University Museum.